Conferences

 16.10.2025 - 17.12.2025

-The Fondazione Francesco Federico Cerruti per l'Arte, in collaboration with Castello di Rivoli Museo d'Arte Contemporanea, presents the new cycle of lectures dedicated to the first three issues of the ‘Journals of Physics and Metaphysics’, an in-depth magazine published by Allemandi that explores themes related to the Cerruti Collection, one of the most comprehensive in Italy.
+The Fondazione Francesco Federico Cerruti per l'Arte, in collaboration with Castello di Rivoli Museo d'Arte Contemporanea, presents the new cycle of lectures dedicated to the first three issues of the ‘Journals of Physics and Metaphysics’, an in-depth magazine published by Allemandi that explores themes related to the Cerruti Collection.

 October 16, 2025, 5.30pm